Travis Scott Snuggles with Baby Stormi as He Gifts 'Wifey' Kylie Jenner a Vintage Rolls Royce

 Stormi‘s adorable smile is the perfect birthday present but a pricey new car is a close second.

-After a night of celebrating with her friends and family, Kylie Jenner marked her 21st birthday at her Calabasas home with rapper boyfriend Travis Scott and their six-month-old daughter.
+After a night of celebrating with her friends and family, Kylie Jenner marked her 21st birthday at her Calabasas home with rapper boyfriend Travis Scott and their 6-month-old daughter.

 The Kylie Cosmetics mogul shared a cute father-daughter video on Snapchat Friday that showed Stormi laughing and smiling in her father’s arms as they danced to music in front of their house.